Virginia State Police: Uniform

 The standard Trooper uniform consists of a light gray colored button-up shirt, with long sleeves in winter and short sleeves in summer.
 A black tie is worn with the long-sleeve shirt.
 Patches are sewn to each sleeve.
 Gray pants with a Dark Blue stripe down the sides are worn year round.
 Black Clarino shoes and Sam Browne belt, without cross strap, gun belt are worn with the uniform.

 A black semi-gloss straw Campaign hat is worn year round.
 A modified winter fur cap can be worn in the colder months.

 A dark blue dress blouse and standard black Clarino Sam Browne gun belt, without the cross strap, are worn for special occasions.
 Dark blue work jackets are utilized for colder months.
 Black Commando Sweaters, or "wooly pullys" with proper patches and rank can also be worn by Troopers in cold weather.

 Sergeants and First Sergeants wear silver, out lined in blue, chevrons showing their rank on both sleeves.
 Lieutenants and above wear their rank insignia on the shirt collar.

 First Sergeants and below wear silver, out lined in blue, hash marks on the left sleeve denoting years of service.
 Each hash mark represents five years of service.

 Issued Weapons

-Beginning in late 2018, Troopers of all ranks and Special Agents are issued the SIG Sauer P320 .357 SIG pistol, while Troopers ranked First Sergeant and below are also issued the Benelli Supernova 12-gauge, pump-action shotgun and the Colt M4 Carbine patrol rifle.
+Beginning in late 2018, Troopers of all ranks and Special Agents are issued the SIG Sauer P320 .357 SIG pistol, while Troopers ranked First Sergeant and below are also issued the Benelli Supernova 12-gauge, pump-action shotgun and the Sig Sauer M400, 5.56 patrol rifle.
 Less-than-lethal weapons carried by troopers include OC spray and the ASP baton.